-- Stagehands - Individuals that are responsible for the installations of theatrical and stage lighting systems, which includes high rigging on suspended truss systems depending on the work jurisdiction.
+- Stagehands - Individuals that are responsible for the installations of theatrical and stage lighting systems.

 - Steward - An on-site union official elected by co-workers to oversee union’s work in the facility and resolve jurisdiction issues.
-Also known as a Union Steward.
+Also known as a Union Steward or Shop Steward.

 - Supervised Labor - Union labor that is provided to a customer/exhibitor to install or dismantle a booth or exhibit space and is supervised and/or directed by Official Service Provider.

 - Union - An organization of workers formed, for the purpose of, dealing collectively with their employer in wages, hours, working conditions and other matters pertaining to their employment.

 - Unsupervised Labor - Union labor that is provided to a Customer/Exhibitor to install or dismantle a booth or exhibit space and, per customer’s election, is not supervised and/or directed by the Official Service Provider.
 Customer/Exhibitor assumes the responsibility for the work of union labor when Customer/Exhibitor elects to use unsupervised labor.

 - Exhibitor – A company or person exhibiting their goods and/or services at a trade show, event, congress or any other type of exhibiting experience.